quasipedia/swaggery/README.md

 Model classes have a single class attribute called "schema" which must conform to JSON schema syntax (see: [here](http://json-schema.org/) and [here](https://github.com/wordnik/swagger-core/wiki/datatypes)).

-#### Planned features: ####

-  - The schema provided is automatically used to validate data supplied in the request.
-  - A specific command-line flag will allow to also check the result provided by the API conforms to the schema.

 ### Api ###